 Joanna Rees Partner

-Joanna is a partner in the Real Estate team, specialising in health and social housing; construction, development work, regeneration and issues of governance.
+Joanna is a Partner in the Construction team, specialising in health and social housing; construction, development work, regeneration and issues of governance.

 Main areas of practice

 Joanna has worked closely with in-house contractor and Government and public estates teams.
 A successful construction project requires a thorough understanding of the risks involved which requires collaborative team working.

 She also understands the difficulties that government and public sector estates team's face in providing a service to the end user, whilst maintaining strict compliance with the demands of accountability and transparency.

 - Advising Isle of Man Government throughout the construction of the national Iris Sewage Treatment Plant.
 Preparing the suite of bespoke contracts and agreeing professional appointments.
 Advising on health and safety issues and the ultimate dispute with the contractor and successful defence of a claim for £9 million for loss and expense and delay and disruption.
 The works attracted a significant amount of press attention due to nuisance and delay issues, all of which raised reputational issues and had to managed carefully.
 This involved a presentation to Tynwald on options for dispute resolution and governance issues.
 The dispute was ultimately resolved by conciliation which was a cost effective solution.

 - Working with University Estates Team over a seven year period from the initial build of a Bio Medical Research Centre including Cat 3 Labs.
 Advising on design and installation defects, wrongful certification, remedial works, security issues, Final Account Settlement.

 - Successful pursuit of claims of professional negligence and breach of contract against Architect and M&E Engineer.
 Four party proceedings in the TCC resolved successfully at mediation.